 Then there were a few where she slipped silently into my room, and I left most of the lights on and we whispered for a long time.
 I screwed up my sentences because I was always so tired by the time she arrived, had been talking to other people all day.
 We weren’t sure what we were to one another.

-But just for that period, those spring nights we would not often later recall: the ends of some of my sentences became the beginnings of others, edging towards dreams.
+On those spring nights we would not often later recall, the ends of some of my sentences became the beginnings of others.
+Edging towards dreams.
 She said I fell asleep within moments, in the middles; it made her feel alone.
 Your eyes are so blue today she also said.
 I did not tell her I like them to be green.
 I had called her whale eyed in my head for two years, but did not tell her that either.
-Her skin was smoother than mine but sometimes I wondered if she loved me too much.
-I wasn’t sure anymore.

 At least she was honest this time around.
 It was 10, 11, 12 nearing afternoon.
 We made shitty wet eggs or else went down the street.
 She watched while I ate, ravenous.
-She was the more frugal of the two of us.
+She was the more frugal.
 When I was nineteen she let the hours drag in bed and I resented her for wasting all of my Tuesday and Thursday mornings.
 We would walk into our comparative literature course together, a bit late, no one in the room knew we were sleeping together every night, and the week we read The Ice Palace she wrote in the margins in blue pen about me; I was still thinking of someone else.
-Then she left for good and after that I only resented myself.
+Then she left and after that I only resented myself.

-So that spring we often talked about our relationship as existing within a box, or boxes.
+That spring we often talked about our relationship as existing within a box, or boxes.
 Different rectangles, no shades, two western windows with moonlight.
 As if we never saw each other in the day.
-Which we did.
+Though we did.
 But mostly, by night.
 The world asleep, I thought, but for ourselves.